NathanKr/React/hooks/set-interval-problem/README.md

 <h2>Introduction</h2>
-This small app show a problem and a solution for incrementing counter every 1000 ms using hooks>here</a>
+This small app show a problem and a solution for incrementing counter every 1000 ms using hooks